bbqz007/zhelper/codecvt/README.md

 icu is especially good at toUnicode, while std::codecvt is especially bad at UTF8toUnicode.

-iconv using more buffer can do better, while icu does not need more.
+iconv using more buffer can play better, while icu does not need more.